YKeoi/FindFileAndThread/README.txt

 English
 Hi, I haven't finished the program, but I want to have practice with you BaseCamp and take a new experience in C / C ++.
 For 3 months on Ukraine Transition without a project.
 I was relocated to QA (passed the course, stydied for 1 month).
-You can find me in GLO Eugene Kostyuk.
+You can find me in our site Yevgenii Kostiuk.

 "I master everything well and quickly gain practical knowledge.
 I have programming experience from the university and personal, something related to PHP, Java and a bit of C / C ++.
 I have not yet used this knowledge in my work.
 Now I intend to get to Base Camp